 - 📊 Reporting and analytics: While implementing wellness incentive programs for employees is a great way to drive engagement in your health initiatives, you need data to understand if they are working or not.
 So check if the rewards platform you choose gives you access to spend analytics and transaction insights.

-- 🔒 Security and compliance: Be it GDPR compliance, encryption of sensitive data, or highly secure HTTPS & HSTS connections, make sure that your rewards platform checks every box of it.
+- 🔒 Security and compliance: Be it GDPR compliance, encryption of sensitive data, or highly secure HTTPS & HSTS connections like EV SSL certificate, make sure that your rewards platform checks every box of it.

 From a global-rich catalog to integrations to payouts to instant redemption, Xoxoday's platform has every little feature you're looking for in a rewards & incentives provider.